-Caitlin Connolly is in her 10th year at Lasell in 2019-20, serving as the head field hockey and assistant women's lacrosse coach.
-She joined the staff in the summer of 2010 as head coach of both programs and stepped down as head women's lacrosse coach in 2019.
+Cait Connolly is in her 10th year at Lasell in 2019-20, serving as the head field hockey and head women's lacrosse coach, joining the staff in the summer of 2010 as head coach of both programs.
 Connelly has led the Lasers to an abundance of success in her tenure, receiving Great Northeast Athletic Conference (GNAC) Coach of the Year honors twice in field hockey and guiding the women's lacrosse team of a pair of GNAC Championships and NCAA Championship Tournament berths.

 Coach Connelly was named GNAC Field Hockey Coach of the Year in 2015 after leading the Lasers to their first winning record (10-9) in many years.
 After another winning record (12-7) in 2016 and the team's first appearance in the GNAC semifinals, Connolly guided the squad to the best season in program history in 2017, posting a 16-4 record, a 7-0 mark in conference play, and a berth in the GNAC championship game.
 Connolly earned her second Coach of the Year Award in the past three seasons, and has won 84 games in her nine seasons (84-88).

 The Lasers achieved outstanding success in women's lacrosse under Connolly, including GNAC championships and NCAA Tournament berths in 2013 and 2016.
 She also led the team to runner-up finishes in 2015 and 2018, and has posted a combined record of 114-50, including 69-15 in GNAC games.

 Connolly came to Lasell after a three year stint at Daniel Webster College where she was appointed the first head coach of field hockey and women's lacrosse programs at Daniel Webster College in January of 2007.
 Charged with establishing two varsity programs from scratch, Connolly's programs saw significant progress during her time there.